nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_DYNAMIC_ROUTING.md

 **Con:** You've added another possible _code smell_.
 Again, it's entirely possible that a future feature will implement a `<Link>` component that matches this route, but does not define a `state: { animal: animal }` property.
 If another developer is working on a feature in which the `animal` object is not available, but only the `id` of the animal, then your code is now at an impasse.

+## Practice: Pick your Poison

+Implement one of the above mechanisms to view the details of animals.

+## Practice: All the Details

+Now implement dynamic routing for locations and employees.

 ## Advanced Challenge: Searching Your Data